oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

 - You have completed:
     - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
     - Lab: Environment Setup
-    - Lab: Create a Blockchain Network connecting 2 Organizations & Configuring Oracle Blockchain App Builder
+    - Lab1: Create a Blockchain Network connecting 3 Organizations & Configuring Oracle Blockchain App Builder

 ## Task 1: Deploy Car Marketplace Smart Contract (Chaincode) to Founder Instance (Marketplace) from Blockchain App Builder

-  Now that we have tested our project locally, we can connect to our remote instances.
+  Now that we have configured completed Lab1, let's connect to the cloud instances to deploy and test the chaincodes.

 1. In the OCI services menu, select 'Developer Services' and click on 'Blockchain Platform'